ydavidchen/BRCA1-like_analyses/README.md

 Here, we compared the clinical and molecular profiles of BRCA1-like ER/PR/HER2-positive breast tumors with their non-BRCA1-like counterpart (equivalent to "controls").
 Our work provides insights into alternative classification approaches and therapeutic-targeting strategies for this heterogeneous disease subgroup.

-## File and Folder Structure
+## File Structure

-* `src`: Downstream statistical analysis of The Cancer Genome Atlas (TCGA) or Curtis et al./Pereia et al. breast tumor clinical and molecular profiles.
-Each script is equivalent to a *main* method executed interactively
+All analysis scripts are in the `src` sub-directory.

 * `helper_functions.R`: Helper functions for data loading and some analytical approaches
 * `plot_themes.R`: List of themes for `ggplot2` that could be conveniently loaded, used, and modified based on specific data-visualization need
+* All other scripts (numbered 01 to 04) are for downstream statistical analysis of The Cancer Genome Atlas (TCGA) or Curtis et al./Pereia et al. breast tumor clinical and molecular profiles.
+Each script resembles a *main* method executed interactively
 * Algorithm for copy number genomic mapping and binary classification are available from co-authors upon request.

 Please responsibly use materials associated with this repository and provide relevant citations of the manuscript wherever applicable.

-Copyright &copy; 2018 ydavidchen
+Copyright &copy; 2018 ydavidchen and Christensen Lab